Baghdadi Arabic

-Baghdadi Arabic is the Arabic dialect spoken in Baghdad, the capital of Iraq.
-During the last century, Baghdadi Arabic has become the lingua franca of Iraq, and the language of commerce and education.
-It is considered a subset of Iraqi Arabic.
+Baghdadi Arabic is the variety of Arabic spoken in Baghdad, the capital of Iraq.
+During the 20th century, Baghdadi Arabic has become the lingua franca of Iraq and the language of commerce and education.
+It is considered a subset of Gilit Mesopotamian Arabic.

 Phonology

 Vowels

-The vowel phoneme /eː/ (from standard Arabic /aj/) is usually realised as an opening diphthong, for most speakers only slightly diphthongised [ɪe̯], but for others a more noticeable [iɛ̯], such that, for instance, lēš [why] will sound like leeyesh, much like a drawl in English.
-There's a vowel phoneme that evolved from the diphthong (/aw/) to resemble more of a long (/o:/) sound, as in words such as kaun [universe] shifting to kōn.
+The vowel phoneme /eː/ (from standard Arabic /aj/) is usually realised as an opening diphthong, for most speakers only slightly diphthongised [ɪe̯], but for others a more noticeable [iɛ̯], such that, for instance, lēš ("why") will sound like leeyesh, much like a drawl in English.
+There is a vowel phoneme that evolved from the diphthong (/aw/) to resemble more of a long (/o:/) sound, as in words such as kaun ("universe") shifting to kōn.
 A schwa sound [ə] is mainly heard in unstressed and stressed open and closed syllables.

 Consonants

 Even in the most formal of conventions, pronunciation depends upon a speaker's background.
 Nevertheless, the number and phonetic character of most of the 28 consonants has a broad degree of regularity among Arabic-speaking regions.
-Note that Arabic is particularly rich in uvular, pharyngeal, and pharyngealized ("emphatic") sounds.
+Arabic is rich in uvular, pharyngeal, and pharyngealized ("emphatic") sounds.
 The emphatic coronals (/sˤ/, /tˤ/, and /ðˤ/) cause assimilation of emphasis to adjacent non-emphatic coronal consonants.
 The phonemes /p/ ⟨پ⟩ and /v/ ⟨ڤ⟩ (not used by all speakers) are not considered to be part of the phonemic inventory, as they exist only in foreign words and they can be pronounced as /b/ ⟨ب⟩ and /f/ ⟨ف⟩ respectively depending on the speaker.